thelowesttype/thelowesttype.github.io/content/blog/template-matcher/index.md

 M_1(\xi,\theta) = M_2(\xi - d,\theta-\theta_0)
 $$

 Now, we can get both angle and scale by which the live image correlates to the master image.
 Now working off the angle value we rotate our template image and then use the OpenCV built-in template matching function working off coefficient score.
-This will provide us with the location of the object and now the data is then sent to the Camera Setup.
+This will provide us with the location of the object and then the data is sent to the Camera Setup.
 <br>
 <div style="text-align: center;">
     <figure>